--n nspheres
+-n num

-Specifies the number of spheres to dump for the next photon map.
-The dump is performed by random sampling with nspheres as target count, hence the number actually output will be approximate.
-Nspheres may be followed by a multiplier suffix for convenience, where $k=10^3$ and $m=10^6$, although the latter may lead to problems when processing the output geometry with oconv.
-The default number of spheres is 10k.
+Specifies the number of spheres or points to dump for the next photon map.
+The dump is performed by random sampling with num as target count, hence the number actually output will be approximate.
+Num may be suffixed by a case-insensitive multiplier for convenience, where $k=10^3$ and $m=10^6$, although the latter may lead to problems when processing the output geometry with oconv.
+The default number is 10k.